ivan-icko/html-css-js-day-one/README.md

 These little mistakes make me smile now.
 They remind me how far I've come and how much I'm still growing.
 I can refactor, restructure, and polish today but I keep this project exactly as it was on day one so I never forget the rush of figuring things out for the first time.

 If you wandered in here looking for something fancy, sorry to disappoint.
-But if you’re looking for proof that progress is real, this repo is my favorite kind of evidence.
+But if you want something more interesting, check out my other, more complex repositories on GitHub.